Front Page Detectives

 Bowles pleaded guilty to one count of first-degree murder on May 16, 1996, about two years after he killed Morris.
 He was originally sentenced to death in September 1996, but the Florida Supreme Court reversed this sentencing decision, sending the case back to the Circuit Court.

 The I-95 Killer was resentenced with the death penalty by jury almost exactly three years later.
-Bowles filed several appeals in 2001, 2002, 2005, and 2006—all were denied.
+Bowles filed several appeals in 2001, 2002, 2005, and 2006— all were denied.

 Bowles spent the last 25 years of his life in prison and faced his executioner on Aug.
 22, 2019.
 He was 57 years old and ate his last meal of three cheeseburgers, french fries and bacon, waking up “in good spirits” on the day he was set to die, according to The Florida Times-Union.
-He was the first person executed in Volusia County since Aileen Wuornos, the notorious serial killer, was put to death in 2002.
+He was the first person executed in Volusia County since Aileen Wuornos, the notorious serial killer, who was put to death in 2002.

 Twenty-nine people witnessed the “I-95 Killer” die by lethal injection.
 None of Bowles’ family came, just as none had ever visited him in prison.